NY Senate District 6

 Bethpage Read More

-The Indians were originally drawn to the area of Bethpage because it was distinct from the rest of the Hempstead plains as it had a stream which supplied the Indians with an abundant supply of fish.
+The Native Americans were originally drawn to the area of Bethpage because it was distinct from the rest of the Hempstead plains as it had a stream which supplied the Indians with an abundant supply of fish.
 Thomas Powell purchased the land from the Marsapeque Indians.
 The area received its name as a combination of biblical influence and Powell’s own idiosyncrasies.
 Neighboring hamlets had already received the names of Jericho and Jerusalem (which later became Wantagh), so Powell sought the assistance of the bible in naming his own purchase: “ . . . as they departed from Jericho, a great multitude followed him, and when they drew night unto Jerusalem and were come to Bethphage . . . then sent Jesus two disciples.”
 Because of Powell’s dislike of words with many h’s, “Bethpage” became the decided name.

 Bethpage later became the site of aviation engineering, being home to Grumman Aircraft Engineering Corp., and Long Island’s largest employer.
 Its earlier claim to fame was the Beau Sejour hotel, which attracted such famed guests as filmmaker D.W.
 Griffith, president Harry Truman, and actor Charlie Chaplin.

 Although East Meadow is now a booming suburb, it's name reflects its rural history as the “Eastern Meadow” of the Hempstead Plains.
 The East Meadow was utilized as the ground for grazing cattle and significant to industry in the colonial period.
 During the 1700's, much of the country’s wool needs were supplied by East Meadow-grazed sheep.